Social Responsibility: Education

 Miami, FL 33132

 The Black History Month Challenge is a game show-style competition held at the AmericanAirlines Arena during the month of February where two teams of students from two local schools test their knowledge of Black history for a chance to win a HEAT prize pack, which includes HEAT tickets and a $4,000 grant to the winning school.
 Both attending schools are also provided a pizza party provided by Papa John’s.
-This will be the tenth year of the event hosted by HEAT Television Host and Courtside Reporter Jason Jackson and also incorporating two HEAT legends as captains on each of the opposing teams.
-Miami-Dade County Public Schools currently holds the series edge over Broward County Public Schools thus far with five wins to three.
+2021 will be the twelfth year of the event hosted by HEAT Television Host and Courtside Reporter Jason Jackson and also incorporating two HEAT legends as captains on each of the opposing teams.
+The series between Miami-Dade County Public Schools and Broward County Public Schools is currently tied with five wins apiece.

 HEAT Players, Xtreme Team, Burnie and HEAT Dancers welcome students and teachers of a local elementary school back to school to help kickoff the school year.
 With a little encouragement from the HEAT players as they distribute school supplies to the children and the added excitement of the HEAT Experience, the event serves to alleviate any first day jitters the students might be feeling.